eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-14_welcoming-the-welcome-bot-and-a-new-user-it-welcomed-15-sbds-each-for-welcomebot-and-pamanbear-surprise.md

 ---
-title: "Welcoming the Welcome Bot and A New User it Welcomed - 15 SBDs each for @welcomebot and @pamanbear (Surprise!!)"
+title: 'Welcoming the Welcome Bot and A New User it Welcomed - 15 SBDs each for @welcomebot and @pamanbear (Surprise!!)'
 permlink: welcoming-the-welcome-bot-and-a-new-user-it-welcomed-15-sbds-each-for-welcomebot-and-pamanbear-surprise
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-06-14 06:03:00
 categories:
 - share